-As a business owner or CEO of a supplier to the printing industry, how does the general economy impact the potential for your business?
-More importantly, when you look at your company’s sales data, how do you know if you’re keeping pace, leading, or lagging when compared to your competition?
+As a business owner or CEO, how does the general economy impact the potential for your business?
+More importantly, when you look at your company’s sales data, how do you know if you’re keeping pace, leading, or lagging?

-The second facet is the North American Digital Color Press program, which collects quarterly unit shipments of these products by five duty cycle classes, giving those members timely and cost-effective data on the size of this market, shifts between classes of products, and information on whether the market is growing, declining, or stable.
+The Production Digital Color Press program collects quarterly unit data and dollar estimates by five duty cycle classes for North America, giving members timely data on the size of this market, shifts between classes of products, and information on market stability.

-To further enhance the information provided by the program, NPES works with the Institute for Trend Research (ITR), led by Principal Alan Beaulieu, to provide participating member companies with expert economic analysis and industry forecast reports.
-Beaulieu is a regular keynote presenter at NPES conferences.
-He was one of the few experts to correctly predict the timing and severity of the downturn.
-NPES members immediately saw the value in the information he could provide and requested that NPES work with him to provide forecasts for our industry.
+NPES also works with the Institute for Trend Research (ITR), led by Alan Beaulieu, to provide participating member companies with expert economic analysis and industry forecast reports.
+He was one of the few experts to correctly predict the timing and severity of the downturn, and NPES members immediately saw the value in the information he could provide and requested that NPES work with him to provide forecasts for our industry.